 - While it's best to specialize early on and invest all your XP into a couple of skills to ensure you've got some reliable means of surviving, as the game progresses you should diversify your skills to ensure you can meet any challenge.
 Melee fighters will want to learn Spellcasting to dabble into magic, and conversely, spellcasters will want to invest some XP into Fighting, Weapon Skill, Dodging, and perhaps Armour and/or Shields.
 Don't forget about Invocations and/or Evocations either, depending on your god choice or equipment.

 - Early game potion and scroll identification is straightforward for a couple of common items; potions of curing can be found in large quantities and are almost always the biggest stack of potions you'll have.
-This is also quite frequently the case with the scroll with the scroll of identify, although scrolls of teleportation or remove curse can also show up in large quantities.
+This is also quite frequently the case with the scroll of identify, although scrolls of teleportation or remove curse can also show up in large quantities.